xaroth8088/NetworkStateManager/README.md

 First, the game state is rewound by calling these events:
 `void OnApplyState(IGameState state)`
 Read from the `state` object (after casting to your custom game state object type) and set your game's state accordingly, including anything on `GameObject`s that require it.

-This is the only event not described above.
+`void OnRollbackEvents(HashSet<IGameEvent> events)`
+Undo any event handling from a previously fired event.
+NOTE: the game state will be set to what it was when the event originally fired, NOT the state immediately after the event originally fired (as might be expected for a strict rewinding of time).
+This is specifically done so that you know what data was used to originally trigger the event, which can be helpful for figuring out how to undo any side-effects your event had.

 `OnApplyInputs`
 `OnApplyEvents`